On a variant of the Grothendieck inequality and estimates on tensor product norms: A number of preparatory lemmas

 This proves the equivalence of \eqref{pis3} and \eqref{Nuclear}. \end{proof}

-\begin{remark} Let $E$ and $F$ be finite dimensional Banach spaces.
+\begin{remark} Let $E$ and $F$ be finite-dimensional Banach spaces.
 Since $\pi_1$ is a cross norm and projective norm is the largest cross norm, in view of Lemma \ref{Pisier-Nuclear}, it follows that for any pair of maps $A:E\to E^*$ and $B:E^*\to F$ we have